Humphrey Gibbs: Under siege

 While Gibbs continued to occupy Government House, Dupont and his wife held official receptions at Governor's Lodge in the Salisbury suburb of Highlands.
 This had previously been used by Gibbs when Southern Rhodesia was part of the Federation of Rhodesia and Nyasaland.
 During this time, Government House had been the residence of the Governor-General of the Federation.

-In 1967, on the second anniversary of UDI, Gibbs declared that his visitors' book would be open to all those who wished to show their loyalty to The Queen, while Dupont, in response, announced that the visitors' book at his office, on the same street, would be open to all those who wished to show their support for UDI.
+In 1967, on the second anniversary of UDI, Gibbs declared that his visitors' book would be open to all those who wished to show their loyalty to the Queen, while Dupont, in response, announced that the visitors' book at his office, on the same street, would be open to all those who wished to show their support for the UDI.

 In June 1969, Gibbs resigned after Smith's government held and won a referendum that year making Rhodesia a republic.
 He remained in Rhodesia and lived the rest of his life on his farm.
 Throughout the 1970s he was known for supporting the cause of African nationalism, which brought him into conflict with the government of Ian Smith.
 Later he was appointed to Her Majesty's Most Honourable Privy Council and was made a Knight Grand Cross of the Royal Victorian Order (GCVO) by Queen Elizabeth II.
 After independence in 1980 he decided to "stay on" and took up Zimbabwean citizenship.
 He stayed on his farm where he had been living since 1970 until 1983 when he moved to Harare, where he lived until his death in 1990.

 Gibbs died in Harare on 5 November 1990, with his funeral held at the Cathedral of St Mary and All Saints, Harare.
 In 2004 a memorial to Gibbs by Lettering and Sculpture Limited was unveiled in St Paul's Cathedral in London.